wagtail/wagtail/docs/advanced_topics/api/v2/usage.md

 ```

 This doesn't apply to images/documents as there is only one model exposed in
 those endpoints.
-But for projects that have customized image/document models,
+But for projects that have customised image/document models,
 the `api_fields` attribute can be used to export any custom fields into the
 API.